 Audience engagement is crucial to every organization today – not just connecting with the general public or customers, but the people who work there as well.
 Employees who are engaged are less likely to look for another job, more likely to be more innovative, work harder and longer hours, and feel satisfied and happy.
 It used to be that you just threw money or a corner office at people to keep them happy, but these no longer suffice.
 In fact, most workers today say they’d rather have recognition, feel like what they do matters, and have more flexibility at work than receive a 10% salary raise.
+That necessitates a shift in mindset and a continuous effort to increase audience engagement across all parts of the organization.

 A lot of this change to organizational culture is due to the expectations of millennials – now the largest segment of the workforce and primed to be over 75% of all employees in all sectors by 2025.
 And let’s not forget that Generation Z, their children, are right behind them.
 And employee engagement is important to more seasoned workers as well – who doesn’t want to be able to say that they like, even love, their job?